rakudo/star/README.md

 ## Quickstart

-After downloading and extracting the tarball (or cloning the git repository), run `./bin/rstar install`.
+After downloading and extracting the tarball, run `./bin/rstar install`.
 Follow any on-screen instructions as they appear.
 That is all!

+*If you cloned the git repository, you will need to run `./bin/rstar fetch` first.*

 If you happen to find any bugs, please refer to the **Bugs, Feedback and Patches** section later on in this document to find out how you can get help.